Wet Smartphone Sydney.

 2. Remove the battery and sim card of the wet smartphone.

 3. Dry all parts with a towel.

 4. Place the individual parts of the smartphone in the snap-lock bag together with a Pingi XL moisture absorber.
-The best wet smartphone Sydney drying will be when the phone is placed upright.
+The most effective drying takes place when the phone is placed upright.

 5. Let the components dry uninterrupted for two days.
 Then put the phone together again.

 Although there are no guarantees of perfect restoration once electronics are exposed to water, the Pingi Wet Smartphone Sydney Restoration will give your phone the very best chance of functioning again.

 REMEMBER: The Pingi XL 450g moisture absorber is rechargeable in a microwave oven, which means that it can be used many times.
 Pingi moisture absorbers are also great for preventing mould in dressers, cupboards and other confined spaces.
 Additionally, our product can be used for computers, cameras and laptops.
 You may have to find a larger plastic bag and seal the bag.
 The actions listed above remain the same.

 Click on Shop and get your very own Pingi XL insurance.

 For more information on how a wet phone should be dried: http://www.wired.com/2014/02/thats-deal-wet-phone/